Gaming Twitter like the Russians for just a few bucks

 Well, do you have a few bucks?

 All it takes is pocket change and you too can command a small army of bots to artificially boost your message on Twitter.
-NBC News Jo Ling Kent hooked up with researchers at the Institute for the Future (IFTF) to find out how easy it was, spending just $25 to get a message retweeted thousands of times by bots-for-hire.
+NBC News' Jo Ling Kent connected with researchers at the Institute for the Future (IFTF) to find out how easy it was, spending just $25 to get a message retweeted thousands of times by bots-for-hire.

 These "bots" are pieces of code connected to Twitter accounts that look like real people.
 The accounts come with profile photos, bios, even previous tweets and hundreds of followers.
 Using massive dashboards and a bevy of technical tricks to avoid detection, "bot herders" can command their legions to follow people, retweet, favorite, and post original tweets and amplify memes.